RupakKadhare15/Birdscribe-Ai/README.md

 ## Features

-- **Bird Detection**: Uses YOLO object detection to identify birds in images and videos.
+- **Bird Detection** – Uses YOLO-based Computer Vision to identify 200+ bird species from images and videos.
-- **Bird Information Retrieval**: Fetches details like scientific name, geographical distribution, size, weight, and lifespan from an LLM.
+- **Conversational Bird Insights** – Integrates Mistral-7B LLM to provide species specific details like scientific name, geographical distribution, size, weight, and lifespan.
+- **Real-Time Identification** – Quickly detects birds and displays relevant information to aid researchers, birdwatchers and conservationists.
-- **User Interaction**: Users can upload images or videos, ask additional questions, and receive AI-generated responses.
+- **User-Friendly Interface** – Developed with Streamlit, Users can upload images or videos, ask additional questions, and receive AI-generated responses, ensuring a smooth and accessible experience for all users.

 ## Technologies Used 💻